llmrb/llm/README.md

 #### Demo

 This cool demo writes a new [llm-shell](https://github.com/llmrb/llm-shell#readme) command with the help of AI.
-Similar-ish to GitHub Copilot but for the terminal:
+Similar-ish to GitHub Copilot but for the terminal.

 <details>
   <summary>Pair programmer</summary>